top of page

 • 3 min read

-FGM: The Reality Behind the Ritual
+Female Genital Mutilation: The Reality Behind the Ritual

-FGM involves the partial or total removal of external female genitalia or injury to the genital organs for non-medical reasons.
-According to the WHO, it is most often performed on girls between infancy and age 15.
-The immediate consequences can include severe bleeding, pain, urinary problems, and in some cases, death.
-Long-term effects include infections, complications during childbirth, psychological trauma, and reduced sexual health and satisfaction.
+FGM involves the partial or total removal of the external female genitalia or injury to the genital organs for non-medical reasons.
+The WHO states that this procedure most frequently happens to girls between infancy and age 15.
+The immediate consequences of FGM can be severe.
+Victims may experience intense bleeding, extreme pain, urinary complications, and, in some cases, even death.

 The Power of African Women Leading Change

-Reframing Tradition Through DNA and Ancestral Knowledge
+Reframing Tradition Through DNA and Ancestral Awareness

 Today’s Call: Courage and Clarity